1. Jainism was founded by__________.

 Explanation: Built in 10th century CE, it is one of the tallest monolithic statues in the world.

-48. The Jain temple city of Shatrunjaya (Palitana) is located in:
+48. The Jain temple city of Shatrunjaya (Palitana) is located in__________.

 A) Gujarat